 Where simulation fits in modern training programs

-Many companies now use simulators as a digital tryout.
+Some companies are even using the simulators as a digital tryout.
 Before they sign a contract, a new hire can spend 15 minutes on a simulator to demonstrate they have the skills listed on their resume, helping prevent costly hiring mistakes.

 Even experienced operators can benefit from simulation.
 If an operator has a near-miss on site, they can return to the simulator to work out the issue in a safe environment.
 This allows them to correct bad habits without the stress of a live project hanging over them.